 Qualifications/Experience

-To be considered for the KS2 Teacher position, you must have:
+To be considered for this SEN Teaching Assistant role, you must have:

 Enhanced DBS Certificate with the Update Service